lightb0x/simulate_int8_bnn/README.md

 ## test result
 On Raspberry Pi 2, both test spends about 6 seconds

+* BNN : ~0.67 GiMACS
+* INT8 : ~0.083 GiMACS

 which implies that BNN will be 8x faster than INT8 quantized model